Foot Pain and Problems

 What are the different types of foot problems?

 Foot pain is often caused by incorrect foot function.
-Shoes that don't fit well can worsen and, in some cases, cause foot problems.
+Shoes that don't fit well can make foot problems worse and, in some cases, cause them.
 Shoes that fit correctly and give good support can prevent irritation to the foot joints and skin.
 There are many types of foot problems that affect the heels, toes, nerves, tendons, ligaments, and joints of the foot.

 The symptoms of foot problems may look like other health conditions and problems.
 Always see your healthcare provider for a diagnosis.